rossbar/networkx/doc/reference/glossary.rst

       with an edge attribute dictionary `(u, v, dict)`.

    ebunch
-      An iterable container of edge tuples like a list, iterator, or file.
+      An iterable of edge tuples like a list, iterator, or file.

    edge attribute
       Edges can have arbitrary Python objects assigned as attributes